MissouriMRR/docs/technology/python/type-annotations/python-type-annotations-full-guide.md

 # Advanced Python Data Types
 ## Enums
-Enums don't need to be typed in their construction, but they do need to be annotated when used.
+Enums don't need to be typed in their construction since their type is inherently being defined.
+As such, they do need to be annotated when referenced (see example below).
 ```py
 from enum import Enum